 The Camelback Fellowship is a 6-month long program.
 The Fellowship serves as a pre-accelerator for our ventures; our aim is to provide the equivalent of a friends & family round in combination with a tight-knit community and knowledge.
 Camelback has cultivated a thoughtful entrepreneurial curriculum over the last few years, specifically built for early stage, underrepresented founders.

-This curriculum is delivered largely through three mandatory summits: (1) New Orleans, April 24 - 27, 2018 (2) New York, June 26 - 29, 2018; (3) Oakland, September 24 - 27, 2018.
-Fellows travel from around the country to convene; Fellows often say that the time with the Camelback family is one of the most impactful elements of the program.
+This curriculum is delivered largely through three mandatory summits: one in New Orleans, New York, and Oakland.* Fellows travel from around the country to convene; Fellows often say that the time with the Camelback family is one of the most impactful elements of the program.
 Summits on average are four days long, and the final summit culminates with a community showcase.
 For more on what it's like to be a Fellow, click here.

 In addition to community, Camelback also provides coaching, capital, and connections.
 Fellows have a dedicated venture coach who meets with them 1:1 regularly over the course of the program to provide expert advice and thought partnership.
 Ventures receive up to $40,000 in investment; nonprofits and schools receive this as a grant, and for-profits and hybrids receive this as a convertible note.
 Camelback also creates opportunities, during and after the Fellowship, to connect Fellows with industry professionals, investors, quality consultants, potential partner orgs, and other awesome people.